 Spring Enrichment Program

-The final week of the Novogratz Bridge Year Program in Indonesia takes place in the ocean-side town of Parangtritis.
+The final week of the Novogratz Bridge Year Program in Indonesia takes place on the island of Java or Sumatra.
 Here, participants engage in a re-entry workshop to examine lessons learned from their Bridge Year experience and reflect on their return home, their goals for the future, and the ways in which they can best integrate their experience into daily life at Princeton.

 - Program Location: Yogyakarta, Indonesia